-This program assists students to adapt to their new learning environment.
-An experienced senior student, who is trained as a Mentor, welcomes each new student, provides information about academic and campus life and offers ongoing support during their initial semester at NIC.
+This program helps students to adapt to their new learning environment.
+An experienced senior student, who is trained as a mentor, welcomes each new student, provides information about academic and campus life and offers ongoing support during their initial semester at NIC.

 Small classes (maximum 50 students per lecture and 25 students per tutorial) encourage higher levels of lecturer/student interaction.
-This provides NIC students with the opportunity to receive individual attention, gain a solid understanding of their area of study and assists continued performance at university.
-To further enhance the students learning experience, all NIC lecture rooms contain state of the art audio-visual equipment, allowing lecturers to deliver course content using interactive technologies including video, audio, DVD and visual presentations.
+This provides NIC students with the opportunity to receive individual attention and gain a solid understanding of their area of study.
+To further enhance the student learning experience, all NIC lecture rooms contain state-of-the-art audio-visual equipment, allowing lecturers to deliver course content using interactive technologies including video, audio, DVD and visual presentations.